addy-dclxvi/almighty-dotfiles/README.md

 - My screenshooter is scrot.

 - My music player is ncmpcpp (best music player) & Audacious (only for double click mp3 file, I mainly using ncmpcpp), my media player is MPV.

+- My media controller is mpc.
+So, my Play, Pause, Next, and Previous keybinds are executing mpc.

+- My volume controller is amixer, So, my Volume Up, Volume Down, and Mute/Unmute keybinds are executing amixer.

 - My image viewer is Viewnior.